Graphing Simple Rational FunctionsGraph the rational functions in... | Channels for Pearson+

 Asymptotes

 Asymptotes are lines that a graph approaches but never touches.
 For rational functions, vertical asymptotes occur where the denominator is zero, and horizontal asymptotes are determined by the degrees of the polynomials.
-In y = 1/(x − 1), the vertical asymptote is x = 1, as the function is undefined at this point, and the horizontal asymptote is y = 0, indicating the behavior as x approaches infinity.
+In y = 2x/(x + 1), the vertical asymptote is x = -1, and the horizontal asymptote is y = 2, as the degrees of the numerator and denominator are equal.

 Recommended video: